Frequently Asked Questions

 What is this research about?

-This is a comprehensive study of the nutrition and marketing of children's cereals.
+This is a comprehensive study of the nutrition and marketing of children's cereals, specifically focusing on changes that have taken place since 2009.
 This report presents the nutrient quality of cereals, evaluates the products marketed to children as compared to those marketed to adults, quantifies young people's exposure to cereal marketing, and describes the various marketing practices used to reach children and their parents.
-The data collected for this report were from all of 2008 and the first three months of 2009.
+The data collected for this report were from 2011 and early 2012.

 How do you define a "child" brand?